Are We Witnessing the Rise of the Nano-influencer?

 With this in mind, should using an influencer/blogger still be an option when it comes to developing a marketing strategy for your restaurant?

-Our advice, rather than dealing with individuals who approach you, unless they are particularly well known – work with the individuals you would like to partner with.
-Approach and work with those that can add value to your marketing, that have an understanding of your dishes, your chef, your vision…your business.
+Our advice: rather than dealing with individuals who approach you (unless they are particularly well-known), work with the individuals you would like to partner with.
+Approach and collaborate with those who can add value to your marketing, who have an understanding of your dishes, your chef, your vision, and your business.
 Take a look at their posts – are they authentic?
-Take a look at their engagement, does their audience value their opinion?
+Review their engagement – does their audience value their opinion?

 Leave a Reply